Digital View - About

 Products

-Tracking the developments in the LCD panel technology and the release of video signal standards Digital View has released an average of 3 new models a year.
+Tracking the developments in the LCD panel technology and the release of video signal standards Digital View has released an average of 3 new models a year while also maintaining a long product lifecycle.
 To provide display system developers with the easiest route to making a finished product we sought to provide flexibility both for the input signals and the output panel support with our multi-panel functionality.

-In addition to further enhance the capabilities of finished displays we added RS-232 command support followed by Ethernet connectivity.
-This was complemented by a range of accessories that included the basics such as the buttons and cables as well as more application specific such as display monitoring for the digital signage market.
+In addition, to further enhance the capabilities of finished displays we added RS-232 command support followed by Ethernet connectivity.
+This was complemented by a range of accessories that included the basics such as the on-screen menu function buttons and various cables as well as more application specific functions such as display monitoring for the digital signage market.

 controllers